Haida language: Status

 Today most Haida do not speak the Haida language.
 The language is listed as "critically endangered" in UNESCO's Atlas of the World's Languages in Danger, with nearly all speakers elderly.
 As of 2003, most speakers of Haida are between 70 and 80 years of age, though they speak a "considerably simplified" form of Haida, and comprehension of the language is mostly limited to persons above the age of 50.
 The language is rarely used even among the remaining speakers and comprehenders.

 The Haida have a renewed interest in their traditional culture, and are now funding Haida language programs in schools in the three Haida communities, though these have been ineffectual.
 Haida classes are available in many Haida communities and can be taken at the University of Alaska Southeast in Juneau, Ketchikan, and Hydaburg.
 A Skidegate Haida language app is available for iPhone, based on a "bilingual dictionary and phrase collection comprised [sic] words and phrases archived at the online Aboriginal language database FirstVoices.com."

 In 2017 Kingulliit Productions was working on the first feature film to be acted entirely in Haida; the actors had to be trained to pronounce the lines correctly.
-The film, entitled SGaawaay K’uuna ("Edge of the Knife"), was due to be released in the United Kingdom in April 2019.
+The film, titled SGaawaay K’uuna ("Edge of the Knife"), premiered publicly at the 2018 Toronto International Film Festival.